mhwdvs/TaskbarXI-Rust/README.md

 # TaskbarXI-Rust

-An application written in Rust to modify the Windows 11 Taskbar.
+An application to modify the Windows 11 Taskbar, written in Rust.

 ## TODO